dprabin25/GenoAnno/README.md

 ## How it works

 `GenoAnno.py` is a single entry point — a dashboard that lists all six tools.
-Selecting a tool and clicking **Open this tool** loads that tool's module from `apps/` in an isolated namespace, so switching tools mid-session never leaks widget state or cached results between them.
+Selecting a tool and clicking **Open this tool** loads that tool's module from [`apps/`](https://github.com/dprabin25/GenoAnno/tree/main/apps) in an isolated namespace, so switching tools mid-session never leaks widget state or cached results between them.
 Each tool follows the same underlying pattern:

 1. Take in the annotation data (typed/pasted for tool 01, uploaded as a file for tools 02–06 — see the input method below).
 2. Count and group the relevant terms (pathways, KEGG IDs, protein families, or functional categories).
 3. Build a structured prompt from those counts and send it to the configured OpenAI model.
 4. Render the model's interpretation alongside the underlying counts table.

+See the six tool implementations directly in [`apps/`](https://github.com/dprabin25/GenoAnno/tree/main/apps).

 ## Tools